This Gluten-Free Vegan Red Velvet Cake is moist and fluffy, naturally coloured and much healthier than the traditional version!

 - Measure out the milk and, leaving it in the measuring container, add the tablespoon of vinegar and stir - leave to sit for around 10 minutes, while you make the rest of the cake

-- Once melted, add the vinegar to the same bowl along with the maple syrup, vanilla, salt and ground almonds
+- Once melted, add the teaspoon of vinegar to the same bowl along with the maple syrup, vanilla, salt and ground almonds

 - Sift in the flour, baking powder, bicarbonate of soda, cocoa powder and beetroot powder

-- Add the 'buttermilk' and mix well, adding a tiny splash more milk if it’s looking too dry
+- Add the milk and vinegar mixture and mix well, adding a tiny splash more milk if it’s looking too dry

 - Divide mixture between two greased baking tins lined with baking paper (I used two 7inch/18cm baking tins)